Mobilising capital streams to make sustainable societies bloom.

 Our vision is to catalyze the transition to a clean and sustainable world – a world driven by low-carbon economic development and led by environmentally conscious, empowered, and enabled communities and businesses.

-The team of Frankfurt School – UNEP Collaborating Centre for Climate & Sustainable Energy Finance combines in-depth knowledge of financing markets, particularly in developing countries, with extensive skills for the design of appropriate financial mechanisms and contractual arrangements for financiers under local conditions.
-It acts as a bridge-builder between the public and private sectors, developing and developed countries, high-level climate policy negotiators and on-the-ground project developers.
+The team of Frankfurt School – UNEP Collaborating Centre for Climate & Sustainable Energy Finance combines in-depth knowledge of financing markets, particularly in developing and emerging countries, with extensive skills for the design of appropriate financial mechanisms and contractual arrangements for financiers under local conditions.
+It acts as a bridge-builder between the public and private sector, developing and developed countries, high-level climate policy negotiators and on-the-ground project developers.
 It generates mutual benefit by bringing together the demand for financing with those able to supply it.

 As a unique “think-and-do” tank combining research, education and project implementation, the Centre is in a position to combine academic know-how with practical project experience.
-This maximises lessons learnt and allows for developing countries to apply leading global solutions.
+This maximises lessons learnt and allows for developing and emerging countries to apply leading global solutions.

-Together with partners in different well-respected institutions, the Centre is elaborating and field-testing new financial instruments, products and services that serve the growing markets for energy efficient and clean energy production.
+Together with partners in different well-respected institutions, the Centre is elaborating and field-testing new financial instruments, products and services that serve the growing markets for efficient and clean energy production.

 By implementing and recording findings and instruments in the field where they are most effective, the Centre maximises its knowledge base to strengthen its role as a leading think-and-do tank.